sp4ke/gum/README.md

 1. Create a unit manager
 2. Implement the `WorkUnit` on your goroutines
 3. Add units to the manager
-4. Start the manager and wait on its `Quit` channel
+4. Run the manager and wait on its `Quit` channel

 ```golang
 import (